jetwaves/mysqlStreamImporter/README.md

 # mysqlStreamImporter

-An importer who uses a stream reader to import huge SQL dump scripts into MySQL database
+A nodejs importer who uses a stream reader to import huge SQL dump scripts into MySQL database